bshimanuki/SpaceCells/README.md

 If you don't have python 3, you can run `python -m SimpleHTTPServer 8000` instead.

+## Levels
+#### not
+Given a blue or green input, output the other color.
+#### xor
+Given two inputs, output green if they are the same or blue if they are different.
+#### rainbow
+No inputs.
+Output red, orange, yellow, green, blue, and purple in order and repeat.
+#### median filter
+Given one sequential input, output the median (majority) of the past 3 inputs.
+The first 3 inputs will be blue.
+#### adder
+Given two sequential inputs, let green represent a 0 bit and blue represent a 1 bit.
+The inputs are given from low bit to high bit.
+Output the corresponding color for the addition of these numbers in base 2.
+#### stack
+Given two sequential inputs, push the upper color onto a stack if the lower color is green, and pop from the stack to the output if the lower color is blue.
+When pushing onto the stack, output the color pushed.
+The inputs are guaranteed such that the stack never grows beyond 3 elements.

 ## Notes
 See the Google Drive document for an overview.